codingBeanie/electionGraphs/readme.md

 # Election Result Graphs
-**The Voting Graph Portfolio** creates four different graphs for displaying the result of an election.
+**ElectionResultGraphs* creates four different graphs for displaying the result of an election.
 The graphs can either be created seperately or combined into one chart.
 As input a `csv-file` needs to be provided.
 In the initialization the data will be processed as `pandas` `dataframe` and graphs from `plotly` can be exported as image-files.

 ## Features